 Exporting for the Web¶

-HTML5 export allows publishing games made in Godot Engine to the browser.
-This requires support for the recent technologies WebAssembly and WebGL 2.0 in the user’s browser.
-Firefox and Chromium (Chrome, Opera) are the most popular supported browsers, Safari and Edge do not work yet.
-On iOS, all browsers must be based on WebKit (i.e. Safari), so they will also not work.
+WebGL 2 is not supported in all browsers.
+Firefox and Chromium (Chrome, Opera) are the most popular supported browsers, Safari and Edge do not work.
+On iOS, all browsers are based on WebKit (i.e. Safari), so they will also not work.

 For security and privacy reasons, many features that work effortlessly on native platforms are more complicated on the web platform.
 Following is a list of limitations you should be aware of when porting a Godot game to the web.